gamemanual0/gm0/source/docs/being-a-team/pitching-your-team.rst

     .. tab-item:: Pathos

-        - “...we rely on the businesses and organizations around us” conveys the desperate need for funding.
+        - "...we rely on the businesses and organizations around us" conveys the desperate need for funding.
-        - “...(x% of teams worldwide)” creates a heightened sense of importance for qualifying for worlds.
+        - "...(x% of teams worldwide)" creates a heightened sense of importance for qualifying for worlds.
-        - “Hard-fought season from September to now” highlights the length of time your team dedicates to building robots and shows to recipients that your team means business!
+        - "Hard-fought season from September to now" highlights the length of time your team dedicates to building robots and shows to recipients that your team means business!

     .. tab-item:: Logos

-        - “Develop future STEM professionals and spread science and technology” appeals to the company’s logical need for more employees in the future, or an individual’s desire for the advancement of society.
+        - "Develop future STEM professionals and spread science and technology" appeals to the company’s logical need for more employees in the future, or an individual’s desire for the advancement of society.
-        - “Feature your company’s logo on our robot” conveys a tangible marketing benefit for the company you are reaching out to.
+        - "Feature your company’s logo on our robot" conveys a tangible marketing benefit for the company you are reaching out to.

     .. tab-item:: Ethos

-        - “Develop future STEM professionals and spread science and technology” also appeals to ethos, as your team (direct recipients of these benefits) are speaking to the continued benefits that stem from this donation.
+        - "Develop future STEM professionals and spread science and technology" also appeals to ethos, as your team (direct recipients of these benefits) are speaking to the continued benefits that stem from this donation.

 Psychological Techniques
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Two major psychological techniques you can use to improve your pitch are the self-reference effect and the primacy-recency effect.

-The **self-reference effect** is defined as “a tendency for people to encode information differently depending on whether they are implicated in the information” - which basically means that people remember information better if they believe they are connected in some way to it.
+The **self-reference effect** is defined as "a tendency for people to encode information differently depending on whether they are implicated in the information" - which basically means that people remember information better if they believe they are connected in some way to it.
 If you find connections between your pitch and your contact, they will be more likely to remember you and your ideas!

-The **primacy-recency effect** is “the observation that new information is most easily absorbed and retained at the beginning and end of a learning session”.
+The **primacy-recency effect** is "the observation that new information is most easily absorbed and retained at the beginning and end of a learning session".
 This means that information presented at the beginning and end of a pitch is the information that your audience is most likely to remember.
 To adapt for the primacy-recency effect, your presentations and pitches should contain its most powerful content at the beginning and end.

 Be Concise!
 -----------